hydroGR/evalhyd/__source/r/installation.rst

 From source
 -----------

-To install `evalhyd` R bindings from source, simply use `remotes` and point to our GitLab repository:
+To build `evalhyd-r` from source, simply use `remotes` and point to our GitLab repository:

 .. code-block:: RConsole